NickBulbeck/CampaignChart/dataLayer.md

 DESIGN NOTES

-When I launch the app, I can either start a new one, or launch an existing one.
-So: I need a pull-down menu.
+When I launch the app, I can either start a new one, or launch an existing one; this is in place.
-To start with, the chart app contains a blank input, with a Save button.
-If you click on the chart...
-If you click on the New button...
-Need these combinations decided.
+What's still missing is a "New chart" button.
+Two more added features:
+- Double-click creates a Top instead of a Munro
+- Enabling a Munro to link to another list

 TODAY IS: Thursday

 The next challenges include:
-- Add delete munro button functionality
+- DONE Add delete munro button functionality
-- Fix bug whereby a munro marked as done carries over into the next chart
+- DONE Fix bug whereby a munro marked as done carries over into the next chart
-- Add feature whereby a chart with done munros has them drawn as done when it loads
+- DONE Add feature whereby a chart with done munros has them drawn as done when it loads
+- DONE Fix bug whereby buttons etc aren't disabled when a munro is marked as done